IgniteUI/igniteui-docfx/en/components/stepper.md

 ---

 # Angular Stepper Component Overview
 The Angular material stepper is a highly customizable component that visualizes content as a process and shows its progress by dividing the content into successive steps.
 It appears as a vertical or horizontal line.
-Supported by the Ignite UI for Angular library, the stepper component delivers a wizard-like workflow and multiple features like step validation, styling, orientation and keyboard navigation.
+Provided by the Ignite UI for Angular library, the stepper component delivers a wizard-like workflow and multiple features like step validation, styling, orientation and keyboard navigation.

 ## Angular Stepper Example
-In this Angular Stepper example, you can see how users are enabled to choose their business card and pass trough the process in five logical steps all together - selecting card type, adding business information, filling in personal information, providing shipping details and confirmation.
+In this Angular Stepper example, you can see how users are given the opportunity to customize their credit card and they pass trough the process in five logical steps - selecting card type, adding business information, filling in personal information, providing shipping details and confirmation.
 Note that the fourth step in our Angular stepper demo gets enabled only if the user ticks the checkbox in the second step, signifying that their mailing address is different from the business physical address.

 <code-view style="height: 725px"